Skip to main content

 (# A friend told me that Scratch was introduced as part of the new competence based curriculum in Kenya?
 That's definitely a plus)

-To end this article, let me paste a link to the simple game I made for my problem set submission: scratch.mit.edu/projects/660856945 Use the arrow keys to move the dragon up and down to avoid being hit by the asteroids.
+To end this article, let me paste a link to the simple game I made for my problem set submission: https://scratch.mit.edu/projects/660856945/ Use the arrow keys to move the dragon up and down to avoid being hit by the asteroids.
 If you can survive for 12 seconds, you successfully save the dragons from extinction and help them get to the 21st century!

 Best of Luck!